monicag-gupta/SirionChamps2026/README.md

 You need to override the fare() method of a Vehicle class in Bus class.
 Expected Output:
 Total Bus fare is: 5500.0

+flaskEg2.py:
+              Exercise
+              Create a list of emp dict so that get /emps gives the list and post /emps/name/id adds the name and sal in the form of dict to the list